Literature

 biologist deals with life

-forms, I saw my own work to be in documentation.
+forms, I saw my own work to lie in documentation.
 Taking

 "literature" in its simple, ostensible meaning, I